Promega's Cookie Policy

 Showing 4 of 4 Products

-Biologic therapeutics are in the clinic to modulate these mechanisms of action as a promising strategy for cancer immunotherapy.
+Biologic therapeutics are in clinical trials to test these mechanisms of action as a promising strategy for cancer immunotherapy.
 Cell-based reporter bioassays are critical tools to quantify the activity of these molecules for ranking, potency and stability purposes.